 - Harold Border (he/him) – Chief of High Schools, Orange County Public Schools, Florida

 - Mimi Quan (she/her) – Principal of Quail Run Elementary School, San Ramon Valley Unified School District, California

 Champions and finalists will receive an award from Aspen Education to support school climate initiatives in their school.
 The Champions for School Climate Award is part of Aspen Education’s continued efforts to highlight the contributions of effective public school principals who are dedicated to continuous improvement and building equitable outcomes for students through school climate data use.
-Click here for more information about resources to advance school climate in your school or district, and here for more information about state and district leadership opportunities to advance school climate policy.
+Click here for more information about the Champions for School Climate award and here for resources to advance school climate in your school or district.